Towards Sustainable and Secure Reuse in Dependency Supply Chains: Initial Analysis of NPM packages at the End of the Chain: Abstract

 \section{Abstract}

-The success of modern software development can be largely attributed to the concept of code reuse, such as the ability to reuse existing functionality via third-party package dependencies, evident within massive package networks like NPM, PyPI and Maven.
-For a long time, the dominant philosophy has been to \textit{ `reuse as much as possible, without thought for what is being depended upon'}, resulting in the formation of large dependency supply chains that spread throughout entire software ecosystems.
-Such heavy reliance on third-party packages has eventually brought forward resilience and maintenance concerns, such as security attacks and outdated dependencies.
+Much of the success of modern software development can be attributed to code reuse.
+The ability to reuse existing functionality via third-party dependencies has enabled massive gains in productivity, but for a long time the dominant philosophy has been to \textit{ `reuse as much as possible, without thought for what is being depended upon'}, creating fragile dependency chains.
+Heavy reliance has raised resiliency and maintenance concerns.
 In this vision paper, we investigate packages that challenge the typical concepts of reuse--that is, packages with no dependencies themselves that bear the responsibility of being at the end of the dependency supply chain.
-By avoiding dependencies, these packages at the end of the chain may also avoid the associated maintenance and resilience risks typically beyond their control.
-For our initial analysis, we look at a sample of heavily-depended upon NPM packages, and identify that such end-of-chain packages make up a significant portion of these critical dependency chain (over 50\%).
-We find that these end-of-chain packages vary in characteristics and not just packages that can be easily replaced: an active, well-maintained package at the end of the chain; a "classical" package that has remained unchanged for 11 years; a trivial package nested deep in the dependency chain; a package that may appear trivial; and a package that bundled up and absorbed its dependencies.
+By avoiding dependencies, these packages at the end of the chain may also avoid the associated risks.
+Our initial analysis of the most depended upon NPM packages shows that such end-of-chain packages make up a significant portion of these critical dependency chain (over 50\%).
+We find that these end-of-chain packages vary in characteristics and are not just packages that can be easily replaced, and present five cases.
+We then ask ourselves: Should maintainers minimize external dependencies?
+We argue that these packages reveal important lessons for strategic reuse—balancing the undeniable benefits of dependency ecosystems with sustainable, secure practices.

-We then ask ourselves: Should project maintainers follow suit and become less dependent on third-party packages?
-What would the impact on supply chains be if any of these critical packages were abandoned or attacked by bad actors?
-The vision of this paper is to advocate for a shift in software development practices toward minimizing reliance on third-party packages, particularly those at the end of dependency supply chains.
-We argue that these end-of-chain packages offer unique insights, as they play a key role in the ecosystem.
-At the same time, we do not want to erase the success of NPM reuse, but we need to understand how to strategically reuse so that the benefits are fully realized by the maintainer and the ecosystem as a whole.